fuglaro/filet-cloud/README.md

 * Copy/Paste in the terminal on Linux: Use Ctrl/Shift + Insert.

 # TODO
-* Retest IOS, Safari, Chrome, Chrome Mobile.
+* Retest IOS, Safari, Chrome, Chrome Mobile, Firefox, Firefox Mobile.
 * Installation enhancement pass
   * New RP4 release without hat.
   * Monitor storage interval access (maybe backup interval is an issue - maybe only backup when things change) for allowing the storage to power down.